-These standards apply to public facing websites, online applications, and digital content primarily intended for use by City residents and visitors.
+These standards apply to public facing websites, online applications, and digital content, both public facing and internal.
 They apply to:

 - everything online run by or for the City and County of San Francisco, its departments, and commissions - digital content created by elected officials, employees, consultants, and vendors.